Our association includes attorneys of

 Please forward scholarship applications and corresponding documents in PDF format only to:

-or via postal mail to the following address:
+or mail hard copy documents to the following address:

 Bohemian Lawyers’ Association of Chicago Scholarship Committee